 The decision for an organization to opt for accreditation or registration will depend on the sector in which the organization is or wants to get involved in and the investment in resources that it is ready to make.

-- They can expand as service providers by adding inspection and certification to the services they offer.
+- They can expand their scope as service providers by adding inspection and certification to the services they offer.

 - They are able to undertake inspection work at their own pace and are therefore less dependent on Measurement Canada for these activities.

 - They have the opportunity to further their knowledge of the rules and regulations that govern trade measurement in Canada.